 During my 11-year military career, and for my first 15 years in the corporate world, I was unhappy with my working life.
 I had a happy life in general, but I felt stuck in my dissatisfying careers.
 After leaving the military, I immersed myself in mountaineering to escape the boredom, stress and meaninglessness of my work.
 Soon, my plan was to save most of my corporate paycheque so I could retire early to a life of adventure as I travelled the world to climb mountains.
 Luckily, that didn’t happen.

-On the My Mission page, I’ve written about the two times I thought I might die at work, but on a mountain in Peru, for a few moments, I thought I was going to die escaping from meaningless work.
+I’ve written about the two times I thought I might die at work, but on a mountain in Peru, for a few moments, I thought I was going to die escaping from meaningless work.
 Just after we rappelled off the 18,000ft. summit, my oxygen-starved brain started hallucinating.
 I saw myself leave my body.
 I thought I would stop breathing at any moment, and I was terrified.
 I stumbled along, gulping and biting at the air.

 The lower I got on the mountain, the better I felt.
 Although I made it back to basecamp, it was the beginning of the end of my climbing life.
 But that day, I was lucky in many ways.
 That day, I began my journey toward meaningful work.

 3 barriers to meaningful work

 It’s been over ten years since that day in Peru.
 During that time, I have dedicated myself to learning as much as I can about work, created my own deeply meaningful working life, and began helping others create theirs.
 It’s been a journey for all of us.
 And on that journey, most of us have to overcome these three barriers before we can find meaningful work.